micro/go-micro/README.md

 ### Consul

-Alternatively we can use the default discovery system which is Consul.
+Here's a quick start for the default service discovery system consul.

 **Mac OS**
 ```